divishdayal/divish.github.io/_posts/2018-11-15-Metrics-for-text-generation.markdown

 	Perplexity, another widely used metric, is used to give the highest Probability for the existence of a sentence to be produced by the model trained on a dataset.
 Lower the perplexity value, better the mdoel.
 Perplexity is normalised on the length of sentences.
 	$l=\frac{1} {m} \sum_{i=1}^{m} log p(Sentence_i)$ where m = number of words.
 	$Perplexity = 2^{-l}$
+	If the model is completely dumb(worst possilbe), perplexity = |v| where v is the vocabulary.
 	<li>LSA : Latent Semantic Analysis</li>
 	LSA is used to calculate the semantic similarity of two texts based on words they contain.
 It uses word co-occurrence counts from a large corpus.
 It uses bag of words for doing it, which is word position independent.
 Unlike other metrics, it doesn't punish word choice variation.
 	<li>METEOR : Metric for Evaluation of Translation with Explicit Ordering</li>